Diana Ross and Maroon 5 to headline 2022 Endymion Extravaganza - NewsBreak

 Fans of the Endymion Extravaganza will also enjoy the incredibly popular high energy shows from Party on the Moon, Groovy 7, and The Wiseguys.

 Four more bands will be featured in the Loge areas.
-Those local bands are The Boogie Men, Louisiana Spice, Uptown Funk, and Crescent City Soul.
+Those local bands are The Boogie Men, Louisiana Spice, Uptown Phunk, and Crescent City Soul.

 For more information and to purchase tickets to the Endymion Extravaganza call (504) 736-0160.